Diagnosis of Sleep Apnoea (Last updated on 27 January 2026 – addition of BBC article.)

 If you score is 10 or over, you may have a sleep disorder.
 Book an appointment with your GP, take your Epworth Sleepiness Scale completed assessment form with you and discuss possible referral to an NHS Sleep Clinic.

-Fill in this Stop Bang Questionnaire Aug 2021 which helps you to assess the risk you have of Obstructive Sleep Apnoea.
+Complete the Stop Bang questionnaire which helps you to assess the risk you have of Obstructive Sleep Apnoea.

 STOP BANG gets you to assess the following: